Eavesdropping Laws in the Workplace

 Recently, the Illinois Legislature has approved an effort to narrow the circumstances under which an employer may monitor a worker’s telephone calls.
 The law passed by the legislature limits the monitoring of employee telephone conversations to firms engaged in marketing or opinion research and telephone solicitation.
 One party to the conversation would have to approve the monitoring, and the firm’s prospective and current employees would have to be told up front that their conversations may be monitored.
 Monitoring would be permitted only for service quality control, education, or training.
 The employers must also provide access to personal call only telephone lines that would not be subject to any monitoring.

 Employers should carefully consider the justifications of monitoring their employees telephone calls before engaging in such activity.
-The law offices of Bellas & Wachowski can help you assess the situation and help you evaluate the consequences of monitoring your employees’ telephone conversations.
+The law offices of Bellas & Wachowski Attorneys at Law can help you assess the situation and help you evaluate the consequences of monitoring your employees’ telephone conversations.
 Contact George Bellas at 847.823.9030 Ext: 219 or firstname.lastname@example.org for more information about this and other business issues unique to the small business owner.